brotulix/arduino-bottlerocket/README.md

 # Initial solution proposal
 Earlier tests have shown that it is indeed possible to detect the apex using sign inversion of barometric delta, which will indicate that the rocket has begun its descent.
 After arming and a sustained negative delta pressure, it is also fairly safe to assume apex has been reached when delta pressure reaches zero.

-A new solution for parachute deployment is adviced: A simple tube containing the chute itself and a captive spring (with end cap same-ish diameter as tube ID), plus another end cap (preferrably captive; could be attached to parachute string) that is held in place by a pin to be extracted by servo or linear actuator (the head driver from a CD-ROM drive is suggested as light-weight linear actuator).
+A new solution for parachute deployment is advised: A simple tube containing the chute itself and a captive spring (with end cap same-ish diameter as tube ID), plus another end cap (preferrably captive; could be attached to parachute string) that is held in place by a pin to be extracted by servo or linear actuator (the head drive motor from a CD-ROM drive is suggested as light-weight linear actuator).

 If the rocket is, as with latest model, painted white, an audiovisual beacon can be achieved using a simple superbright LED lighting the payload compartment from within.
 A assault alarm buzzer/siren can be utilized for audible assist.
 Upon receiving a keyword over telemetry link, the beacon mode should disengage to avoid angry neighbours and hearing problems.